Skip to main content

 Strategic Capital Planning

-Aggregate FCI scores by System Group show you which building systems need investment— not just which individual assets are aging.
+Aggregate FCI scores by System Group show you which building systems need strategic replacement investment—not just which individual assets are aging.

 • Budget by system type: “We need $2.4M for HVAC” vs. “We need money for...stuff”